sg-developer-portal/govtech-apex/_common-questions/0-general-info.md

 ## How secure is APEX?

 APEX is designed to be compliant with the IM8 (Instruction Manuals 8), Green Book and AIAS (Application Infrastructure Architecture Standard).
-For more details, please refer to [Getting Started - Overview](/getting-started/about-apex/).
+For more details, please refer to [About APEX - Overview](/getting-started/about-apex/).

 ---